 If you haven't seen it, my page about choosing fertile eggs will tell you what to look for.

-People often ask me if an egg which has been fertilised is safe to eat and the answer is - absolutely.
-It doesn't have any more health benefits than an unfertilised egg, though - that's a bit of an 'urban myth'.
+People often ask if an egg which has been fertilised is safe to eat and the answer is – absolutely.
+It doesn't have any more health benefits than an unfertilised egg, though.
+That's an 'urban myth'.

-Preparation can mean the difference between a successful and an unsuccessful hatch.
+Preparation of both the equipment and the fertile hatching eggs can mean the difference between a successful and an unsuccessful hatch.

 Click on any of these pictures for